id4ac/id4ac.github.io/index.md

 - Work-in-progress reports (2-4 pages) highlighting current research
 - Demonstration papers (1 page) illustrating a leading-edge system in use, under development, or at a testing stage

-The suggested topics include (but not limited to):
+The suggested topics include (but are not limited to):
 - Optimized and personalized training for special education
 - AI, IoT, and/or Smart Sensors for special education
 - Large Language Models (LLMs), and/or Large Vision Models (LVM) for special education